 Students will be required to create a projected budget earning \$40,000 with no family support.
-A template will be provided on Canvas and students will fill out the various financial categories.
-You must allocate all \$40,000.
+A template will be provided on Canvas and students will fill out and save their projections in the various financial categories.
+Please allocate all \$40,000 or provide an explanation why your salary is less than \$40,000.